Rudnasoukadanicia/cse210projects/README.md

 Application

-I'll take this week's project as an example.
+In this week's project as an example.
 In my program, responsibility is divided into small classes:

 Entry — Represents a single log entry and knows how to display it.